Ogre Miniatures - Collector's Checklist

 Martian Metals

 The first Ogre miniatures were released by Martian Metals, under license from Metagaming, in 1979.
 There were only four units: the Ogre Mark V and three armor units.
-They won the Charles Roberts Award (the original name for the Origins award) in 1980.
+They won the H.G.
+Wells Award for Best Vehicular Model Series of 1979 (presented at Origins in 1980).
 Martian Metals production apparently continued until 1981.
+1/300 scale.

 In 1982, Steve Jackson Games experimented with the idea of casting its own miniatures for both Ogre and Car Wars.
 The difficulty of running a casting operation proved not worth the trouble for only two lines, but 9 different packages were produced: